 Take action and prepare for GDPR

 If you are unsure which type of permission you are getting for your email marketing lists, start by checking your CRM and your Email marketing tool settings.
 We know this may seem like a great deal of work, but it’s actually a huge opportunity to re-engage with your contacts and build trust.
 If you require any assistance, take a look at the support we can offer.
-Get in touch and ask about our GDPR support for Marketers.
+Download our Marketer’s Action Plan for GDPR Compliance.